yanmn/yanmn.github.io/_pages/about.md

 - Organizing committee member and technical support for the **IFSC Climbing World Cup**

 ---

+My core expertise lies in designing and building multimodal data acquisition systems from the ground up.
+These systems integrate sensors such as RGB cameras, LiDAR, IMUs, event cameras, and motion-capture devices to collect high-quality human motion data in challenging real-world scenarios, including rock climbing, athletic training, complex environments, and high-speed motion. 📷📡

+In recent years, I have gradually expanded my research from external human motion reconstruction toward:

+- anatomically consistent estimation of human skeletal and muscular states;
+- biomechanical analysis for competitive sports and rehabilitation medicine;
+- retargeting real-world human motion to humanoid robots and evaluating robot motion;
+- active observation of human and animal behavior using embodied intelligent systems.

+As a life-loving INFJ, I am always curious about people, motion, and the world around me. 🙌

 I am always open to discussions and collaborations in **3D human motion capture, biomechanical motion analysis, competitive sports, and embodied intelligence**. 🤝